Bogeshwararao/Bogeshwararao/README.md

 ### Hi 👋 I am Bogeshwararo

 - 🔭 I’m currently working on windows
-- 🌱 I’m currently learning java scipt
+- 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with react
 - 💬 Ask me about HTML & CSS related stuff.